riktross/natwealth/content/post/the-irrationally-high-interest-rates-in-brazil.md

 ---
 {
   "date": "2023-12-28",
+  "subtitle": "Why would anyone invest in real capital in Brazil?", "tags": [
+    "Brazil",
+    "Finance",
+    "Development"
+  ],
-  "subtitle": "Or: why would anyone invest in real capital in Brazil?", "title": "The irrationally high interest rates in Brazil" }
+  "title": "The irrationally high interest rates in Brazil" }
 ---